Dando18/slurm-dashboard/README.md

 * `slurm-dashboard.job-dashboard.refreshInterval`: How many seconds between
   refreshes of the job queue view.
 Set to `null` to turn off auto-refresh.
   Default: `300`
+* `slurm-dashboard.job-dashboard.extrapolationInterval`: Extrapolate the job run
+  times in the UI without querying the workload manager.
+Allows you to set a high job-dashboard.refreshInterval, but still see more realistic job run times.
+This has the danger of coming out of sync with the real times or not portraying job completion/failure, so it is turned off by default.
+Provide a number to specify the interval in seconds or null to disable extrapolation.
+  Default: `null`
 * `slurm-dashboard.job-dashboard.useNativeIcons`: Instead of the job status icons shipped with the extension, use VSCode native codicons.
 Default: `false`
 * `slurm-dashboard.submit-dashboard.jobScriptExtensions`: File extensions used